2030 Wheelchair Rugby League World Cup

-The 2029 Wheelchair Rugby League World Cup will be the sixth staging of the Wheelchair Rugby League World Cup and will be the first standalone Wheelchair Rugby League World Cup since the wheelchair tournament was made a primary event and moved out of the Festival of World Cups in 2021.
+The 2030 Wheelchair Rugby League World Cup will be the sixth staging of the Wheelchair Rugby League World Cup, and will be one of three major tournaments part of the 2030 Rugby League World Cup.

-The competition is expected to be held in during October and November 2029.
+The competition is expected to be held in during October and November 2030.

 Background

 Following the withdrawal of France as host of the 2025 Rugby League World Cups, the International Rugby League (IRL) recognised it would become increasingly difficult for one or two nations to host three growing tournaments.

 On 3 August 2023, the IRL announced that the women's tournament would become a stand-alone event starting in 2028, reflecting the tournament's "phenomenal rate of growth" and to ease the stain on future hosts.
 The same decision was made at the later date of 13 November for the wheelchair tournament for the same reason, with the first standalone edition taking place in 2029.

 The wheelchair tournament became a primary event in 2021, with the 2021 World Cup the first to be held concurrently with the men's.
 Prior to this, the wheelchair tournament was played as part of the Festival of World Cups in build up to the men's event.

+In December 2025, the IRL announced a U-turn decision, to continue holding the men's, women's, and wheelchair world cups concurrently, thus postponing the 2029 Wheelchair World Cup to 2030.